• Skip to primary navigation

 5 from 9 votes

-This Red Velvet Trifle has layers of fresh berries, moist red velvet cake, and creamy cheesecake pudding.
-Top this patriotic trifle off with a couple dollops of whipped topping and cute little cake stars for an ultimate fresh summer dessert.
+This patriotic trifle has layers of fresh berries, moist red velvet cake, and creamy pudding.
+Top it off with a couple dollops of whipped topping and cute little cake stars for an ultimate fresh summer dessert.

 Cook Time35 minutes mins